-Parameter Description -f Specify this parameter to evaluate what happens if you try to forcibly activate a policy. -admin [-l serverpools resources all] [- You must specify $-admin$ if you specify any combination of $-1$ , $-x$ , and $-a$ . x] [-a] If you specify the -1 parameter, then you can choose one of the following three output levels: serverpools: Restricts the output to servers running in a server pool resources: Restricts the output to resources running on servers in a server pool all: Displays all available output If you specify the $-\mathbf{x}$ parameter, then CRSCTL displays the differences.
+Parameter Description -admin [-l serverpools You must specify $-admin$ if you specify any combination of $-1$ , $-x$ , and $-a$ . resources all] [-x] [-a] If you specify the $\neg 1$ parameter, then you can choose one of the following three output levels: serverpools: Restricts the output to servers running in a server pool resources: Restricts the output to resources running on servers in a server pool all: Displays all available output If you specify the -x parameter, then CRSCTL displays the differences.
 If you specify the -a parameter, then CRSCTL displays all resources. -explain Specify this parameter to display reasoned command evaluation information.